RGBT-GroundBench: Visual Grounding Beyond RGB in Complex Real-World Scenarios: Fine-grained Benchmark Results on RGBT-GroundBench

 \textbf{Performance of RGBT-VGNet.} The proposed RGBT-VGNet achieves the highest or second-highest accuracy in almost all illumination conditions and datasets.
 Its advantage is particularly pronounced in the \textbf{VL} columns of Table~\ref{tab:illum_all_methods}, where most RGB-only models collapse.
 The combination of AMA and LAVS allows RGBT-VGNet to rely more on TIR features when RGB becomes unreliable, while still exploiting RGB details under SL and NL.
 This leads to consistently strong performance across the entire illumination spectrum.

-\textbf{Benchmark-level observations.} From a benchmark perspective, the illumination-wise results highlight several useful properties of RGBT-Ground: \begin{itemize} \item \textbf{Clear difficulty progression.} For nearly all methods, accuracy follows the ordering SL $\approx$ NL $>$ WL $>$ VL, forming a stable difficulty ladder for evaluating robustness to illumination degradation. \item \textbf{Modality roles are illumination-dependent.} RGB dominates in SL/NL, TIR becomes increasingly important in WL/VL, and RGB+TIR fusion yields the best overall trade-off.
-This makes the benchmark well-suited for studying when and how additional modalities should be exploited. \item \textbf{Consistent method ranking across datasets.} The relative ranking of models at each illumination level is largely consistent across RefFLIR, RefM$^{3}$FD, and RefMFAD, suggesting that the illumination labels provide reliable, dataset-agnostic signals and can serve as a solid basis for future comparisons. \end{itemize}
+\textbf{Benchmark-level observations.} From a benchmark perspective, the illumination-wise results highlight several useful properties of RGBT-GroundBench: For nearly all methods, accuracy follows SL $\approx$ NL $>$ WL $>$ VL, forming a stable difficulty ladder for evaluating robustness to illumination degradation.
+Modality roles are also illumination-dependent: RGB dominates in SL/NL, TIR becomes increasingly important in WL/VL, and RGB+TIR fusion yields the best overall trade-off.
+The relative ranking of models at each illumination level is largely consistent across RefFLIR, RefM$^{3}$FD, and RefMFAD, which suggests that the illumination labels provide reliable, dataset-agnostic signals for future comparisons.